 If they choose to file an answer, they shall admit or deny the allegations and respond to the cognizable claims recited above.
 They also may include any and all additional defenses permitted by the Federal Rules.

-(6) Discovery, pursuant to Federal Rules of Civil Procedure 26 through
+(6) Discovery, pursuant to Federal Rules of Civil Procedure 26 through order.
+Discovery requests need not be filed with the court.

-37, shall be completed within seven months (210 days) from the date of this order.
+37, shall be completed within seven months (210 days) from the date of this